lupyuen/pinetime-rust-mynewt/rust/app/src/watchface.md

 Upload the built firmware file `my_sensor_app.img` as a GitHub Release and flash to Remote PineTime...

-1. In you GitHub repo, click `Releases`
+1. In your GitHub repo, click `Releases`

 1. Click `Draft A New Release`